Wenchang Hainan, China Travel Guide

 Efforts are underway to preserve the unique Qilou architecture found in Wencheng Old Road and Puqian Town.
 Your visit for these areas supports their cultural significance.
 Supporting local classic arts, crafts, and performances aids in the preservation of Hainanese cultural heritage.

-Always ask for permission before photographing individuals, notably children, and deference their decision if they decline.
+Always seek permission to photograph individuals, notably children, and deference their decision if they decline.
 Do not photograph inside private residences or places of worship without explicit permission.
 Avoid photographing anything that could be sensitive or disrespectful.

 When visiting temples or other religious sites, dress modestly, covering your shoulders and knees.
 Maintain a quiet demeanor and speak softly.
 Remove your shoes if requested before entering certain areas.
-Observe any "Photos Not allowed" signs present at the site.
+Observe any "Photos Not allowed" signs be in attendance at the site.

 Avoid discussing sensitive political topics like Taiwan, Tibet, or the Chinese government with locals.